- Preparation time

 1ltr good quality Chicken stock – or Water if you want to be a recipe traditionalist

 - Heat a large, non-stick saute pan over a Med-High heat.
 Rub the chops with oil and season well, then fry for a few minutes on both sides until beautiful and caramelized.
 Remove from the pan and set aside.

 - In the same pan, add another tbs of oil and fry the sliced onions until deliciously brown and caramelized.
 Add the chopped fresh sage and fry for another minute.
-Add the sliced potatoes and season well again, place the pork chops back into the pan (along with any glorious Pork juice that's collected) onto the veg and pour over the stock (or water if you're a purist).
+Add the sliced potatoes and season well again - don't be shy with the black pepper it truly makes this dish.
+Place the pork back into the pan (along with any glorious Pork juice that's collected) onto the veg and pour over the stock (or water if you're a purist).